hartenthaler/hh_extended_family/docs/architecture.md

 * all

 The summary section can include or exclude partner-chain members, depending on the administrator setting.
+The `godparents_witnesses` family part is never included in the extended-family total count or the unique-member summary count.
+It still keeps its own member and sex/gender counters for the family-part summary.
 It can also render direct-line statistics for selected ancestor and descendant generations.
 These statistics are calculated only for direct-line family parts that are currently enabled and non-empty.
 The biological column is based on the module's biological relationship groups, not on all visible people in the row.